xinpingwang/tf-faster-rcnn/README.md

       year={2017}
     }

-For convenience, here is the faster RCNN citation:
+For convenience, here is the Faster R-CNN citation:

     @inproceedings{renNIPS15fasterrcnn,
         Author = {Shaoqing Ren and Kaiming He and Ross Girshick and Jian Sun},